-Using picture and first hand experience, the Hennesseys outline how to make a rain barrel.
+Using pictures and first-hand experience, the Hennesseys outline how to make a rain barrel.
 DIY site Instructables also offers step-by-step instructions on how to build your own rain barrel (for just $15).

 When it comes to knowing when to water your landscaping, FIX offers these tips.

 - Instead of watering on a schedule, look for signs that plants need water – drooping leaves are a good indicator – before turning on the tap.

 - Consider a drip irrigation system (a series of narrow hoses with small holes that deliver water right to the roots of the plants), which uses up to 50% less water than traditional hoses and sprinklers.